ncbb800/Research-Paper/paper.md

-# Research Paper Draft

-# Character Consistency Under Resource Constraints: From CPU-Based Diffusion Failure to API-Based Image Generation
+# From CPU Failure to Hosted Inference: Solving Compute Constraints While Exposing Persistent Identity Drift in AI Image Generation

 ## Abstract

-This project investigated a practical engineering problem in AI image generation: whether a free, CPU-only Hugging Face Space could reliably generate the same anime character across multiple scenes for storytellers and hobbyist creators.
-The initial implementation (Space 2) used a lightweight prompt-based diffusion pipeline deployed entirely on Hugging Face’s free CPU tier.
-While the system successfully generated anime-style images, it consistently failed to preserve character identity across multiple generations and frequently encountered severe inference latency and deployment limitations.
+This project explored a practical engineering problem in AI image generation: whether a freely deployable web application could generate visually consistent images of the same subject across multiple scenes and artistic styles.

+The original goal was to build a tool for storytellers, designers, and student creators who want to define a subject once and then generate that same subject in different settings.
+The baseline implementation (Space 2) ran a local diffusion pipeline on Hugging Face’s free CPU infrastructure.
+While it successfully generated images, inference was extremely slow, larger models failed to run, and prompt-only generation produced severe identity drift.

-After multiple failed attempts to improve consistency through prompt engineering, seed control, and lighter diffusion models, the final solution (Space 3) shifted the architecture away from local CPU inference toward an API-based image generation pipeline using an external hosted model.
-This architectural change solved the deployment and performance bottleneck, but introduced new trade-offs in external dependency, latency variability, reduced transparency, and loss of low-level model control.
+Several incremental fixes were attempted, including prompt engineering, deterministic seed control, larger hosted models, and identity-conditioning research.
+Hosted APIs introduced new engineering constraints, including quota failures and provider compatibility issues.
+Eventually, the successful architectural move was to shift heavy inference to hosted image generation using fal.ai-hosted FLUX models through a Hugging Face Space frontend.

+This solved the compute and deployment problem, dramatically improved image quality, and allowed multi-style image generation.
+However, a deeper limitation remained: even strong hosted text-to-image systems do not reliably preserve persistent subject identity across different scenes.

 This paper documents that engineering progression.